How to Submit:

 We’ll try to accommodate you whenever possible, but the best thing you can do to ensure that you get your case critique by competition day is send it a week beforehand.
 We get a high volume of these daily and not only do we want to give them the time they deserve; we also want to be sure to answer them in the order they were received.

-If you’d like us to try to finish yours by a given time, we can’t guarantee it, but we can suggest the following: If you’d like it faster, specify that you’d like a basic review.
+If you’d like us to try to finish yours by a given time, we can’t guarantee it, but we can suggest the following: If you’d like it faster, specify that you’d like an urgent, basic review.
 This means our experts will give your case a once-over and point out any large issues but won’t take the time to do a full critique.

 Think of it this way – it’s a great reason to get your first draft done early!